Everyday Living TipsSimple Ways To Rid Of Garden And Household Ants

 Borax

-An Excellent Borax ant bait recipe for killing ants according to our neighbour:
+An Excellent Borax ant bait recipe for killing ants, according to our neighbor:

-I would have used the recipe had I had borax in the house before trying my honey ant bait.
+I would have used the recipe had I had Borax in the Borax before trying my honey ant bait.

-You can use this mixture in your garden but beware that Borax is a herbicide and can kill your plants.
+You can use this mixture in your garden, but beware that Borax is an herbicide that can kill plants.

-Simply put your mixture in a lid as I did with my honey or a container that ants can easily get into.
+Put your mixture in a lid, as I did with my honey, or a container; ants can quickly enter.

 Discussion: How do you control household ants?
-What methods have you used to control outdoor ants around your home including pavement ants?
-What costs were involved if you called in pest control to help rid of your ants?
+What methods have you used to control outdoor ants around your home, including pavement ants?
+What costs would be billed if you called pest control to help eliminate your ants?

 I’d love to read your experiences in the comments below.